What Is Market Research?

 History of Market Research

-The formal practice of market research originated in Germany during the 1920s and gained momentum in the United States during the Golden Age of Radio.
-Advertisers for this emerging medium began to analyze the demographics of their audience, examining the specific listeners of various radio shows, music programs, and comedy segments.
-This marked a shift from a previous strategy that aimed to reach the largest possible audience through billboards or popular magazines.
-With radio programming, advertisers could now tailor their messages to different consumer groups, such as rural or urban demographics, teenagers or families.
-The success of these targeted campaigns could then be measured by the resulting sales figures.
+Market research began as a formal practice in Germany in the 1920s and gained popularity in the United States during the Golden Age of Radio.
+Advertisers for radio shows started studying the preferences of listeners, such as music lovers and comedy fans.
+This was a shift from earlier advertising approaches that focused on reaching a broad audience through billboards and magazines.
+With radio, advertisers could tailor their messages to specific consumer groups, like rural or urban dwellers, teenagers, or families.
+They could then assess the effectiveness of their targeted campaigns by analyzing sales data.

 Types of Market Research